alcelafranque/WOL_manager/README.md

 Simple WOL (Wake-on-lan) project that let you manage multiple devices. \
 This WOL manager can take two forms. \
-First is a web app whereas second is a telegram bot.
+First is a web app, second is a telegram bot.

 ## Web App